 This article examines:

-So, for example, a $549.95 Braun shaver could cost you close to $700 with a David Jones three-year, interest-free offer if you pay for it using the retailer’s own StoreCard – and almost $1000 if you use the Amex David Jones card.
+- For example, a $549.95 Braun shaver could cost you close to $700 with a David Jones three-year, interest-free offer on its StoreCard and almost $1000 on the Amex David Jones card.

 Counting the cost